jedevc/fyp-report/report.md

 solutions.
 This allows players to practice a single technique multiple times, to enhance understanding of the underlying concepts.

-Finally, we want to create an environment for a challenge designer to easily and efficiently create new binary challenges, at a higher level than manually writing C code.
-Ideally, such an environment would allow for easy construction of vulnerable primitives, such as specifying memory layouts and general control flow, while providing a level of abstraction over writing plain C code.
+Finally, we want to create an environment for a designer to easily and efficiently create new challenges, at a higher level than manually writing C code.
+Such an environment should allow for easy construction of vulnerable primitives, such as specifying memory layouts and general control flow, while providing a level of abstraction over writing plain C code.

 ## Related work